 The data illustrates a clear difference in the speed of repairs between communities with PUMPVIEW facilities and those without.
-In communities where PUMPVIEW is implemented, the majority of repairs-18 instances-are completed within 2 days, highlighting a quicker response time.
+In communities where PUMPVIEW is implemented, the majority of repairs i.e 18 instances are completed within 2 days by the SE, highlighting a quicker response time.
 A smaller number, 8 instances, take more than 2 days, while only 5 instances require up to a week to resolve.